discordjs/guide/guide/additional-features/reloading-commands.md

 };
 ```

 First off, you need to check if the command you want to reload exists.
-You can do this check similarly to getting a command.
+You can do this check similarly to fetching a command.

 ```js {4-9}
 module.exports = {